gjrich/buzzline-05-gjrich/README.md

 For each randomly produced message, a count of each letter is then built in the buzz.sqlite database.

+Prereqs:
+- virtual environment set up with packages installed
+- zookeeper installed and running
+- kafka installed and running
-Prereq: Zookeeper and Kafka must be installed, configured, and active.
-See further down in the referential instructions if necessary.
+See the references further down in the readme for more information.

 On Windows, to run the environment (after installing, configuring, and running zookeeper and kafka), first start the producer:
 .venv\Scripts\activate